Ken Margerum: Professional career

-Margerum was a third round draft choice of the Chicago Bears in the 1981 NFL draft and earned first-team All-Rookie honors that year.
+Margerum was selected 67th overall by the Chicago Bears in the 1981 NFL draft and earned first-team All-Rookie honors that year.
 He was a member of the Bears victorious Super Bowl XX team.
 Margerum served primarily as a third-down receiver and special teams player for the Bears that year, after successfully recuperating from a torn ACL suffered the prior season.
 Sports Illustrated published a small article (with photo) on Margerum, detailing his use of unorthodox activities - wind surfing and mountain biking - as he rehabbed his knee.
 During his time with the Bears, critics of Margerum, including then Offensive coordinator Greg Landry, suggested he often "left his feet" after catching the ball and had limited run-after-the catch ability after returning from his knee injury.
 Margerum was also closely associated with his friend and fellow Bears teammate Jim McMahon.
 After a regular season touchdown from McMahon to Margerum, the two players celebrated by oddly wiggling and shaking their arms at one another while butting heads.
 Margerum was also known to wear "floppy" black high top cleats as a means to deceive defensive backs into thinking he was slow.
 After five years with the Bears, Margerum finished up the 1986 and 1987 seasons with the San Francisco 49ers.
 He later went to camp with the Green Bay Packers, but did not play in any regular season games for the club.